Chymistry

 In truth, the oxygen-burning needed to produce silicon (and small amounts of phosphorus & sulphur) usually only happens in the final months before a Type 2 supernova, which in turn will produce iron from burning that silicon unless the candidate star is only just over the 8-solar-mass threshold – though it is possible to get some ‘localised’ oxygen-burning in stars just below the limit when they’re on the asymptotic-giant branch of their evolution.

 In terms of life, it is fascinating to think if it would be possible for life to arise – but it would be greatly increased if our rocky planet of silicates could avoid having its early atmosphere stripped away.
-Now, a lack of a magnetic core prevents an Earth-like magnetosphere, but an eqally powerful dynamo can be generated from metallic hydrogen inside a gas giant of Jupiter-or-grester mass.
+Now, a lack of a magnetic core prevents an Earth-like magnetosphere, but an equally powerful dynamo can be generated from metallic hydrogen inside a gas giant of Jupiter-or-greater mass.

 And having our terestrial world be a large moon of such a planet will also give it plenty of tidal heating to compensate for its lack of radioactive decay to provide internal heating.
 It may even be able to have some form of plate tectonics and volcanism to prevent the carbon dioxide from getting locked away in the crust and losing all of our liquid water to ice.

 Of course, there’s absolutely no reason to think that gravity could only form stars upto a maximum of 8-solar-masses but no greater.
-This is simply a thought-experiment into how to generate life using the least possible number of elements.
+This is simply a thought-experiment into how to generate life using the least-possible number of elements.

 And as an aside, I have always found it hard to hear talk of ‘carbon burning’ and mean ‘carbon-fusing’ instead of ‘carbon-oxidising’.
 Of course, ‘oxygen-burning’ means the same either way…